shrsyc/MEAN-app-docker-deploy/README.md

 ## Project Overview

-This is a containerized full-stack MEAN application with Jenkins CI/CD.
+A containerized full-stack MEAN (MongoDB, Express, Angular, Node.js) application integrated with a Jenkins CI/CD pipeline.
+It automates the process of building, testing, and deploying using Docker, Docker Compose, and GitHub Webhooks, with Docker Hub for image storage and Nginx for frontend delivery and reverse proxying.

 ### Key Files